 While it’s true that bed bugs have certain things that attract and repel them to a degree, the simple fact is that you’re not immune just because it doesn’t look like the bed bugs bit you.

 In fact, some people show symptoms instantly, some after a day or more, and some have zero reaction at all.
+There’s evidence that an adult bed bug will prefer the same human blood type they started with or be more likely to avoid people who recently ate garlic.
+However, they’ll still go after anyone close by when hungry enough.

 #5 – Do Bed Bugs Live in Hair?